 Dairy Free Gluten Free Christmas Muffins

 To make this Christmas muffin recipe dairy free, I just swapped the butter for coconut oil.
-I used this squeezable organic coconut oil and it worked really well.
 So you can go either way on this based on your dietary preferences.

 The groom said that these muffins taste like something known as sweet bread.
 Sweet bread is a sweet pastry or bread that we grew up eating in St. Thomas, especially around the holidays.
 That says a lot about this muffin recipe.